 Did you know the blizzard of 1967 saw just as much snow but was even more disastrous, resulting in 51 deaths?
 You can read more in A Terrifying, Deadly Storm Struck New Mexico In 1967 And No One Saw It Coming.

 OnlyInYourState may earn compensation through affiliate links in this article.

 What is winter in New Mexico like?

 New Mexico is one of those states that are pretty lucky, in terms of winters, anyway.
 The winters here are mild, with average temperatures usually in the 40s.
-The more mountainous regions of the state get snow, though blizzards and snow-related disasters are very uncommon.
+As far as New Mexico snowstorms go, the more mountainous regions of the state do indeed get snow, though blizzards and snow-related disasters are very uncommon.
 Winter is the driest time of year for New Mexico, and January is the coldest month of the year, typically.
 Even then, temperatures are relatively mild compared to places like the northeastern United States; freezing temperatures do occur during winter, but anything below zero Fahrenheit is exceedingly rare.
 New Mexico tends to have more than 200 days a year of days without any freezing; the record lowest temperature in the state was well below average, at an impressive –50 degrees.
 Cold fronts during winter months are the processes typically responsible for wintery weather here.
-Of course, every so often – we’re talking decades, here – New Mexico is surprised by a freak blizzard or other unusual weather event.
-Stranger things have happened!
+Of course, every so often – we're talking decades, here – New Mexico is surprised by a freak blizzard or other unusual weather event.
+So while no one has predicted another Albuquerque blizzard, stranger things have happened!

 What kind of natural disasters in New Mexico are there?